 Developments & Concerns

-Abuse of refugee and migrant children, including through trafficking, deprivation of liberty, torture and sexual violence;
+Reports of abuse of refugee and migrant children, including torture and sexual violence

 Recommendations To the Government: